 Introduction to the essential communication skills needed in ministry, including effective listening, storytelling, and public speaking skills.
-Special attention to communicating the gospel in various contexts.
+Application and evaluation of effective communication to present the gospel and its relevance in various contexts.

 Prerequisites: General Education Category R course.
 Fulfills: CAPS Goal Areas 1, 6.